-The Rotary Club of Billericay has had international links with other Rotary Clubs in Europe since the mid 1960s.
-Starting with Beausoleil in 1965 these links have grown to encompass Italy (Alba) and Sweden (Karlshamn) in more recent years.thumbnail view
+We have had international links with other Rotary Clubs in Europe since the mid 1960s.
+Starting with Beausoleil in 1965 these links have grown to encompass Italy (Alba), Sweden (Karlshamn) and Italy (Ovada Del Centenario) in more recent years.

 During the early 60's attempts were made to form links with clubs in Austria, Holland and France, none of which was developed.